-If you can’t get cheese curds, the closest possible substitution if you want the poutine experience, would be torn chunks (not shredded!) of a full-fat mozzarella cheese (not fresh mozzarella – use the kind you’d put on top of pizza).
+If you can’t get cheese curds, the closest possible substitution if you want the poutine experience, would be torn chunks (not shredded!) of a full-fat block mozzarella cheese (NOT fresh mozzarella – use the kind you’d shred to put on top of pizza).
 You want it in chunks so it doesn’t melt completely.
 Don’t be skimpy.
 Some cheese curds are the size of my baby finger.
 That’s part of the poutine experience – the chunks of warm, softened cheese and shredded just won’t cut it because it melts completely and mixes in with the gravy.
 (Cheddar is not the best substitute.
 Even though cheese curds are technically cheddar they don’t taste like it.
 The taste is much more mozzarella-like – soft, pliable, subtle taste, squeaky :)

 I’ve included a perfect poutine gravy recipe below for you!
 If you’ve eaten a lot of poutine, you’ve probably experienced a wide range of gravy tastes.
 Some are clearly chicken, some are dark and beefy.
 I think the perfect one is somewhere in between.
 I looked to French-Canadian chef Ricardo for a reliable and authentic recipe.
 Let’s face it, the French-Canadians know poutine!
 His gravy is 2/3 beef stock and 1/3 chicken stock, for a lightened up beef gravy.
 I think it’s perfect.

 If you are an English speaking Canadian, you’ll almost certainly pronounce it “poo-teen” (emphasis on the last syllable).
 French Canadians might suggest that it should be pronounced as “poo-tin” (again, with the emphasis on the last syllable).
 I say, if you find yourself in Quebec, you could try the latter – pretty much anywhere else in Canada and elsewhere, the former will serve you well.